Key Takeaway

 Movement

 Continue your normal activity level.
-Start a resistance training program if you do not have one.
+Start a resistance training program if you don't have one.
 Walking 20 to 30 minutes daily is ideal during the early weeks.
 Save high-intensity workouts for days when you feel good.

 Frequently Asked Questions